 Managing Depressive Symptoms in Substance Abuse Clients During Early Recovery (Tip 48)

 This Tip provides the answers that substance abuse treatment counselors need when working with clients with depressive symptoms and substance use disorders.
-Download a PDF or request from the AMH Resource center by calling 503-945-7814.
+Request a report from the AMH Resource center by calling 503-945-7814.

 Integrated Dual Disorders Treatment Toolkit (IDDT)

 This resource kit is sponsored by the Substance Abuse and Mental Health Services Administration (SAMHSA) and emphasizes strengthening the consensus-building process, expanding the involvement of consumers and families, includes practical orientation to issues involving service organization and financing, and insists on paying careful attention to issues of ethnic and cultural sensitivity and overall cultural competence.

 Dual Diagnosis Capability Assessment Tool (DDCAT)

 A fidelity instrument for measuring alcohol and other drug treatment services for people with co-occurring substance use and mental health disorders (PDF).
 It has served to guide services in assessing and developing the dual diagnosis capacity of alcohol and other drug treatment services.
 The DDCAT index has been subjected to a series of research studies, and has been implemented in a number of different jurisdictions.

 Comorbidity Program Audit and Self-Survey for Behavioral Health Services, Adult and Adolescent Program Audit Tool for Dual Diagnosis Capability (COMPASS)